 In black and white, CRT monitors use single-electron beams and this single beam produces a black and white image shown on the screen.
 In color, monitors used three electron beams and each beam produces its image for each primary color RGB: red, green, and blue.
 These three images follow the procedure and display all applications in color on one screen.
 Nowadays Flat Panel Monitors replace CRT monitors.

 4.2.
 LCD Monitors

 What is Monitor and Types of Monitor?
-In this case, the second monitor is, the “liquid crystal display” refers to a display that is made up of liquid crystals.
+In this case, the second monitor is the “liquid crystal display” which refers to a display that is made up of liquid crystals.
 It is also known as a Flat Panel Monitor.
 LCD screen includes a component referred to as liquid crystal.
-The materials in this sort of monitor are aligned in such a manner that the light on the panels is reflected in the rear, which allows them to generate an image.
+The materials in this sort of monitor are aligned so that the light on the panels is reflected in the rear, allowing them to generate an image.
 It indicates that LCD Monitors require illumination in order for us to view the image.

 The backlighting for the LCD is provided by a cold cathode fluorescent bulb.
 For functioning, the CCFL requires a high voltage AC supply.
 Back-lighting technology has also experienced significant advancements and replaced CRT with LCD.
 LCDs had response time concerns, however, these problems have been resolved.

 LCD Liquid crystal displays less radiation produced and provides a clear image and an excellent, brighter screen display.
 LCD screens are noticeably thinner and lighter.
 The CRT monitors produce high radiation and image quality is also not clear, CRT monitors are high in size and also weight.`

 The Two types of LCD technology are used in LCD the active matrix of TFT and passive matrix technology.
 TFT produces higher-quality images and the passive matrix is safer and more stable, however, it has a slow response time and is rapidly becoming outdated.